bracerino/xrdlicious/README.md

 ![XRDlicious web-based application](Illu_images/xrdlicious.png)

 For more computationally demanding calculations with more extensive data, please compile the code locally on your computer (follow the manual below).
+For planned features and modifications in the app, please see the Roadmap on the application website.

 # **How to compile and run the XRDlicious locally:**

 ### **Prerequisities**: